Rubeena-a/nodejs-demo-app/README.md

 ---

 ### Prerequisites:
-Before running or testing this project, ensure you have the following installed:
 1.  **Node.js**
 2.  **Docker Desktop**
 3.  **Git**
 4. A **GitHub account**
 5. A **DockerHub account**

 ---

 ###  Features: